-The Maryland Attorney General’s office is appealing a new trial granted to Adnan Syed, whose murder conviction was the focus of the first season of the popular “Serial” podcast.
+A Baltimore judge has ordered a new trial for Adnan Syed, whose murder conviction was the focus of the first season of the popular “Serial” podcast.

 Prosecutors relied on testimony from a friend, Jay Wilds, who said he helped Syed dig a hole for Lee’s body.
 To corroborate his account, prosecutors presented cell phone records and expert witness testimony to place Syed at the site where Lee was buried.